k-shiman/youtube-music-auto-liker/README.md

 Everything landed in a regular playlist, and YouTube Music offers no way to like tracks in bulk.
 There is no **“Like all”** button, and clicking the 👍 icon hundreds of times manually wasn’t an option.

-So I fixed an existing script, cleaned it up, and made it behave more like a real user.
+Old Reddit script didn't work for me well, so I fixed that existing script, cleaned it up, and made it behave more like a real user.

 ---